 One ironic aspect of Jennifer’s history is that Jennifer has actually participated in transgender empowerment — working on behalf of trans people.
 For example, if you join the YahooGroup transgendernews, you can do a group search that will show you that she posted to the archive nine times.
 In fact, her first post to that archive was a press release announcing a transgender job fair in San Francisco.
 And as a Health Educator for the University of California, San Francisco, Jennifer is listed as the editor of a document entitled San Francisco Transgender Resource Guide (Second Edition).

 It’s sad.
-Jennifer is a fairly articulate woman who wastes her writing skills trying to tear down not only the views of others with internet presence, but other transgender and transsexual people with internet presence she doesn’t consider to be true transsexuals.
-She’s worked in the past for an organization that embraced trans community diversity during the mid-2000’s, and did some good things for folk she now sees as transsexual pretenders.
+Jennifer is a fairly articulate woman who wastes her writing skills trying to tear down not only the views of others with an internet presence but other transgender and transsexual people with internet presence she doesn’t consider to be true transsexuals.
+She’s worked in the past for an organization that embraced trans community diversity during the mid-2000s and did some good things for folk she now sees as transsexual pretenders.

 Well, here’s to waiting for her to tell me that my one post on her is continuing “cyberstalking” — portraying herself as a victim of transgender hate — never evaluating herself as James 1:19-27 describes what faith should look like: